API Integrations

 We isolate external dependencies

-We wrap external API calls in abstraction layers.
+We wrap external API calls in abstraction layers (the adapter pattern applied to external services).
 The rest of the codebase interacts with our wrapper, not the external API directly.
 When the external API changes, we change the wrapper.
 Every other file remains unchanged.
 This pattern also lets us mock the external API for testing, swap providers without touching business logic, and add logging and retry logic in one place.

 REST API integration patterns for different scenarios